wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 Create custom form fields with over 400 icons and can be validated as url, email, phone number, text only or digits only.

 = Autoresponder =
-Recieve form submmision in your inbox and send confirmation mails to end users!
+Receive form submmision in your inbox and send confirmation mails to end users!

 = Simple drag and drop or single click =
 Building forms is easier then playing solitaire ;)